 WVU Urgent Care provides prompt medical care for minor illnesses or injuries.
 We see patients who need immediate attention but don’t have a life-threatening condition that requires an emergency room visit.

 If your doctor’s office is closed or you just can’t wait for an appointment, visit WVU Medicine Urgent Care.
-Our convenient walk-in clinics are open daily from 8 am to 8 pm, 7 days a week, no appointments necessary.
+Our walk-in clinics are open daily from 7:45 am to 8 pm, 7 days a week, no appointments necessary.
+(Closed Thanksgiving and Christmas day.)

-Our team can treat a variety of health related issues from sore throats and flu symptoms, to strains and sprains, minor wounds requiring stitches, respiratory infections, and much more.
+Our team can treat a variety of health-related issues, including sore throats and flu symptoms, strains and sprains, minor wounds requiring stitches, respiratory infections, and much more.
 In addition, as part of the WVU Medicine family, we have access to a full range of healthcare experts.

 What else can I expect?